Nael-Sayegh/scanvox-for-nvda/readme.md

 ## Changes

+### Version 2024.03.20

+  * Addition of Czech translation
+  * Addition of Portuguese translation
+  * Addition of an editing area before the scan button allowing to immediately read the text that has just been scanned
+  * Add a parameter to disable / enable automatic reading of a document, go to the NVDA settings menu then Scanvox for NVDA
+  * Addition of Russian translation

 ### Version 2024.01.10

   * Update system modification to add a "What's New" button that opens the help with the new features of the version